University of Tennessee

 The CCFT program provides students with the essential qualifications and tools to become an effective university-credentialed Canine Fitness Trainer.
 Students will be taught through a blended learning environment that includes online coursework and live labs to minimize time in the classroom and maximize time with their hands-on dogs.

 The CCFT provides essential concepts of canine body mechanics, anatomy, functional movement, behavior, nutrition, and an overview of regulatory issues and precautions for those desiring to coach, train or better understand the fundamentals of canine fitness and conditioning.

 Students will advance their understanding and skills with hands-on labs focused on conducting canine fitness assessments, understanding injury prevention and care, program design and implementation.
 An emphasis is included on movement identification and correction as well as the opportunity to explore specialty life stage requirements for working dogs and sporting dogs, puppies, seniors and pet dogs.

-The Certified Canine Fitness Trainer Program is for those interested in understanding proper canine exercise form, technique, behavior, and program design for optimum performance and injury prevention using science based, force-free training methods and canine-specific conditioning equipment.
+The Certified Canine Fitness Trainer (CCFT) Program is for those interested in understanding proper canine exercise form, technique, behavior, and program design for optimum performance and injury prevention using science-based, force-free training methods and canine-specific conditioning equipment.

 As a Certified Canine Fitness Trainer, you will have the opportunity to provide guidance, expert instruction and immediate feedback to the dogs you work with and their handlers.
 As well, to understand your role as a Canine Fitness Trainer and a valued member of the Canine Health team that supports proactive foundations to the health and well-being of dogs in any life stage – from puppy to senior.